diegomazala/tucano/doc/framebufferTutorial.md

 The Framebuffer Class makes FBO creation and usage very easy:

-- hides most of the usual burden of setting up an FBO
+- hides most of the usual burden of setting up a FBO
 - easily bind one or more FBO Texture Attachment as output buffers
-- easily bind an FBO Texture for accessing inside Shaders
+- easily bind a FBO Texture for accessing inside Shaders

-# Creating an FBO
+# Creating a FBO

-Creating an FBO with size *(w,h)* and *n* texture attachments.
+Creating a FBO with size *(w,h)* and *n* texture attachments.

 First method:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~